calyau/maxima/crosscompile-windows/README.txt

 (If you are using a 64 bit operating system, it might be necessary to add the i386 architecture (https://wiki.debian.org/Multiarch/HOWTO) before).

-Then you can start the crosscompiling-process:
+Then you can extract the Maxima sourcecode or clone the git repository and start the crosscompiling-process:

-cd build # change to the build directory cmake .. make make package
+cd crosscompile-windows/build # change to the build directory cmake .. make make package

-This will download the required Software (CLISP, Gnuplot, wxMaxima, wxWidgets, Tcl, Tk, jsMath TeX Fonts, SBCL, VTK) from the Internet into the directory "download".
+This will download the required Software (CLISP, Gnuplot, wxMaxima, wxWidgets, Tcl, Tk, jsMath TeX Fonts, SBCL, VTK) from the Internet into the directory "crosscompile-windows/download".

 The packages will be compiled (if necessary) and a Windows installer for Maxima is generated.